neovrnaz/learning-javascript/README.md

 # Learning Javascript
-> A simple repo to keep track things I've learned in JavaScript
+> A simple repo to keep track of what I've learned in JavaScript

 Javascript has dynamic typing, first class functions and prototype based object-orientation.
 ### Features: